samjulien/blog/_posts/2018-06-29-create-secure-cloud-apps-with-auth0-and-stackblitz.md

 > If you already have an account, you can skip this step.
 Otherwise, read on, please.

-Sign up for a free Auth0 account at [Auth0](https://auth0.com/signup?&signUpData=%7B%22category%22%3A%22button%22%7D).
+<a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">Sign up for a free Auth0 account here</a>.
 During the sign-up process, you are going to create something called a *Tenant*, this represents the product or service to which you that are adding authentication.
 I'll explain more on this is a moment.

 Once you are signed in, you are welcomed into the Auth0 Dashboard.
 In the left sidebar menu, click on `Applications`.
 Let's understand better what this area represents.

-The term *Application*, as used within the context of Auth0, doesn't represent an individual customer application, instead, each Auth0 application represents an instance of our authentication service being applied to a different platform that a customer application may provide.
-Thus, the *Auth0 tenant* is your product and the *Auth0 applications* are the platforms where you deploy your product that need authentication.

-{% include tweet_quote.html quote_text="Auth0 allows you to create different authentication instances that can be wired to each of the platforms where your product or service lives!" %}

-For example, let's say that we have a photo-sharing app called Auth0gram.
+Let's say that we have a photo-sharing app called Auth0gram.
 We then would create an *Auth0 tenant* called `auth0gram`.
 From a customer perspective, Auth0gram is that customer's product or service.
 Auth0gram is available as a web app that can be accessed through desktop and mobile browsers and as a native mobile app for iOS and Android.
 That is, Auth0gram is available on 3 platforms: web as a single page application, Android as a native mobile app, and iOS also as a native mobile app.
 If each platform needs authentication, then we would need to create 3 *Auth0 applications* that would connect with each respective platform to provide the product all the wiring and procedures needed to authenticate users through that platform.
 Auth0gram users would belong to the *Auth0 tenant* and are shared across *Auth0 applications*.
 If we have another product called "Auth0shop" that needs authentication, we would need to create another tenant, `auth0shop`, and create new Auth0 applications for it depending on the platforms where it lives.

 With this knowledge, in `Applications`, click on the button `Create Application`.
 A modal titled `Create Application` will open up.
 We have the option to provide a `Name` for the application and choose its type.